Ryan Gregorio: Purefoods

 Gregorio started the 2007–2008 season with a bang.
 He led his team to a 5-game sweep of the pre-tournament games and would eventually bag the Pre-Tournament Championship.
-He would continue his mastery of the All-Filipino Conference as he led his team to a 7–0 start and finished with 12 wins and 6 losses, enough to push the team to the Semi-Finals.
+He would continue his mastery of the All-Filipino Conference as he led his team to a 7–0 start and finished with 12 wins and 6 losses, enough to push the team to the semifinals.
 He would lead his team to another trip to the Finals, his third.
 However, his team would eventually lose to Sta.
 Lucia in 7 games via a controversial series.

 The 2008–09 PBA season became one of Gregorio's worst seasons.
 Starting center Rommel Adducul was diagnosed with throat cancer and forced Purefoods TJ Giants to trade key player Marc Pingris to San Miguel Beermen for big man Enrico Villanueva.
 This signaled a major revamp with Gregorio's team lineup and a losing season finishing with only 15 in 32 elimination round games.
 He only managed to stir his team through the wildcard in both conferences.
 His team would end both tournaments in controversies, a bottle-throwing incident between his player James Yap against assistant coach Koy Banal and the benching of reinforcement Marquin Chandler on separate do-or-die games the TJ Giants consequently lost.

-Gregorio guided his team in the 2009-10 PBA season to a record 41 wins.
+Gregorio guided his team in the 2009–10 PBA season to a record 41 wins.
 James Yap would earn his 2nd season MVP award.
 With the return of old reliables Marc Pingris, Paul Artadi together with veteran center Rafi Reavis, and rookie standout Rico Maierhofer, his team would finish as champions in the 2009–10 PBA Philippine Cup Finals defeating the Alaska Aces, 4–0.
 The sweep is the first time in the history of the All-Filipino Conference.

 This however marked the end of Gregorio's era as Llamados coach with his transfer to Meralco Bolts.
 He would eventually become the franchise's winningest and longest-tenured head coach with 3 championships in 8 seasons as Purefoods/B-Meg coach.